 Transfer your still warm peanuts into your food processor or blender.
 Turning the peanuts into butter is as simple as pushing a button at this point.
 They will go from something that resembles wet sand to a smooth butter within a few minutes.

 The key is just a little bit of patience …

-Even if you use cold, pre-toasted nuts they will heat up slightly while they are being processed into peanut-butter.
-This helps release the oils and you will have a very easy time transferring your home made peanut-butter into a jar because it will be very soft and almost runny once you are done.
+Even if you use cold, pre-toasted nuts, they will heat up slightly while they are being processed into peanut butter.
+This helps release the oils, and you will have an effortless time transferring your homemade peanut butter into a jar because it will be very soft and almost runny once you are done.

 - 1 pinch of salt